 Read carefully: Lack of sleep causes stress but stress also causes lack of sleep.
 Help employees break this vicious cycle by challenging and rewarding employees who cut off all screen time at least 20 minutes before bed.

-If you’re itching for more, dig into our stress management resources.
+If you’re looking for more ways to help employees deal with stress in the workplace, dig into our stress management resources.